 In the previous article, I wrote about ‘PC system requirement / 3DF Zephyr’.

-This time I will write about ‘Post-processing’, summarizing how to adjust the generated 3D model.
+This time I will write about ‘Post-processing’ and also summarize how to adjust the generated 3D model.

 - #1 Photographing